vermicida/capstone-project/README.md

 ### Running Apache Airflow<a name="running-apache-airflow"></a>

 We lean on Docker to run Apache Airflow.
 In the root directory of the project you will find the file `docker-compose.yml`: that's the one that make magic happens!
-It creates a container topology:
+It creates a containers topology:

 - A container running Apache Airflow with a [LocalExecutor](https://www.astronomer.io/guides/airflow-executors-explained/)
 - A container running PostgreSQL as the Apache Airflow's [Database Backend](https://airflow.readthedocs.io/en/stable/howto/initialize-database.html)